kubereboot/kured/DEVELOPMENT.md

 please include expose your new feature in our default manifest (`kured-ds.yaml`), as a comment.

-Do not update the helm chart directly.
-Helm charts and our release manifests (see below) are our stable interfaces.
+Our release manifests and helm charts are our stable interfaces.
-Any user facing changes will therefore have to wait for a while before being exposed to our users.
+Any user facing changes will therefore have to wait for a release before being exposed to our users.

-This also means that when you expose a new feature, you should create another PR for your changes in `charts/` to make your feature available for our next kured version.
+This also means that when you expose a new feature, you should create another PR for your changes in https://github.com/kubereboot/charts to make your feature available at the next kured version for helm users.

-In this change, you can directly bump the appVersion to the next minor version.
+In the charts PR, you can directly bump the appVersion to the next minor version (you are introducing a new feature, which requires a bump of the minor number.
-(for example, if current appVersion is 1.6.x, make sure you update your appVersion to 1.7.0).
+For example, if current appVersion is 1.6.x, make sure you update your appVersion to 1.7.0).
 It allows us to have an easy view of what we land each release.

 Do not hesitate to increase the test coverage for your feature, whether it's unit